sanajitjana/sanajitjana/README.md

 ### What I'm focusing on 👨‍💻

-- 🌱 Currently learning React with Laravel 😎
+- 🌱 Currently learning MERN Stack 😎
 - 👯 Also I’m looking to collaborate with other developer
 - 🥅 2020 Goals: Make Project and Contribute to Open Source
 - ⚡ Fun fact: I love to make photos and videos